-There are two main impact errors that a lot of people make; hitting the ball fat or thin.
+Let’s face it, a lot of amateur golfers struggle with making consistent quality impact.
+There are two main impact errors that most golfers make; hitting the ball fat or thin.

 What is a Fat Golf Shot?

-When a shot is hit fat, the club head is actually slowing down at impact because it has encountered resistance, in the form of the ground, before connecting with the golf ball.
+When a shot is hit fat, the clubhead is actually slowing down at impact because it has encountered resistance, in the form of the ground, before connecting with the golf ball.

 What Causes Fat Golf Shots

 A pendulum has a fixed point at the top, sometimes referred to as the frictionless pivot.
 This is the point that stays motionless while the rest of the pendulum swings back and forth.

-Your address position ought to look fairly similar to your impact position.
-Now, I say “fairly similar” because it’s ok…if not encouraged…to have a slight forward movement so that you make impact with the ball first, but if you’re trying to stop hitting the ball fat, we just want to focus on keeping your head stable.
+Your address position should look fairly similar to your impact position.
+Now, I say “fairly similar” because it’s ok…if not encouraged…to have a slight forward movement so that you make impact with the ball first.
+But if you’re trying to quit hitting chunky shots, you want to focus on keeping your head stable.

-Every movement will make it more difficult for you to return the club back to a good position at impact.
-The reason we feel the need to move our head is because we want to get more power behind our shots.
-We think that if we can get more weight back and throw it through quicker, then we’ll hit the ball farther.
+A major reason that you feel the need to move your head is because you want to have more power behind our shots.
+If you’re like most golfers, you think that if you can have more weight back and throw it through quicker, then you will hit the ball farther.

 How To Stop Hitting Behind The Golf Ball

-The simple fix is to say, keep your head still throughout your back swing and down swing.
+The simple fix is to say, keep your head still throughout your backswing and downswing.
 Only after impact can you let your head move.

 Draw an imaginary circle around his head or just hold your mouse cursor on his head.
 You’ll see that it stays incredibly still throughout his entire swing.
-This helps him make solid impact and eliminate fat shots.
+This helps him make a solid impact and start hitting it pure much more consistently.

 When you take your practice swings, focus your attention on the movement of your head.
-Now, your tendency when you do this may be to tense up your neck muscles, but be sure to stay relaxed.
+Now, your tendency when you do this may be to tense up your neck muscles but be sure to stay relaxed.